What is a recurring payment?

 • Timing and speed – Recurring payments clear faster than direct debits, with the former happening immediately or the following day.
 Direct debit, however, can take a few business days for initial transactions to clear.

-• Levels of flexibility and control – Recurring payments are more flexible, as the customer has greater control over it and can cancel or change their subscription more easily.
+• Levels of flexibility and control – Recurring payments are more flexible, as the customer has greater control over them and can cancel or change their subscription more easily.
 Direct debits, by contrast, are stricter and involve specific processes to modify or cancel.
 This also implies that merchants have more control over timing and payment collection.

 • Cancellation – Recurring payments allow customers to cancel subscription services through the merchant or their card issuer, while direct debit enables customers to revoke their payments through their bank.